Youth Rōpū

 What is your favourite place in Canterbury and why?

 Arthur’s Pass because I have camped there a couple of times and have done many hikes.
-I love exploring the waterfalls, mountains, and forests, and this, combined with the absence of technology, is incredibly peaceful.
+I love exploring the waterfalls, mountains, and forests, and when combined with the absence of technology, it is incredibly peaceful.

 I'm really keen to be part of the conversation around what we can all do together to improve the environment of Canterbury and its surrounds.